 East Regiment Brewing Company’s space is located at 30 Church Street in Salem, and salutes the historical military organization in the area.
 The brewery has a tasting room, outdoor seating, and basement brewing area.

 Spring 2018, Sandwich

 Energetic and visionary Christopher Wilson, owner of the popular Belfry Inn & Bistro, the Next Door Burger Bar, and Gallery on Jarves, has reincarnated the former Horizons on the Bay restaurant property.

 As announced last summer, Brandon Baltzley and Laura Higgins-Baltzley have made the Buffalo Jump pop-up permanent, taking over food operations at Coonamessett Farm in East Falmouth with a daytime cafe and multi-course fine dining several nights a week.

 Spring 2018, Falmouth, MA

-This sibling to Soprano’s Ristorante, an Italian restaurant in Mashpee, will be open year-round in the former Casino Wharf FX space on the water.
-The Mashpee location has been around since 2005.
-No exact opening date but spring 2018 is anticipated.
+This sibling to Soprano’s Ristorante, an Italian restaurant in Mashpee, is open year-round in the former Casino Wharf FX space on the water.

 Spring 2018, Mashpee